Mega-Fi/megafi-docs/landing/docs/dex/pools.md

 ## Pool Creation

-Anyone can create a new MegaPool:
+Anyone can create a new Pool:

 1. Select two tokens
 2. Choose fee tier